SCENES FROM HWY 50 |

 Notice I said a lot of the BOYS... that's because I was the ONLY girl on our shuttle bus.
 I did eventually see a few more girls out on the trail but honestly, not many.

+I MADE IT!!!
+I REALIZE MY SOCKS ARE RIDICULOUS.
 I CARE ABOUT COMFORT...
 NOT FASHION...
-AND IT WAS COLD.
+AND IT WAS COLD. |

 The Whole Enchilada trail is so diverse.
 You start high in the mountains where there are evergreen trees and it's cold and snowy.
 Then you ride through a high desert landscape (think sage brush and gray rock).
 Finally you end in a low desert landscape (think cactus and red rock).